History of Leadership

 Principal from 1986 to June 1989

-Reverend Doctor Graeme J Garrett was Principal of Burgmann College from 1986 to 1989.
-After his time at Burgmann, Reverend Dr Garrett became a Senior Research Fellow at St Mark's National Theological Centre & Professorial Fellow at the School of Theology at Charles Stuart University.
-He taught theology at St Mark’s National Theological Centre in Canberra for almost two decades prior to retirement in 2005 and was editor of St Mark’s Review from 1992 – 1999.
-Dr Garrett has written multiple books including God Matters: Conversation in Theology (1999) and in 2009 was honoured with the publication of Embracing Grace, the Theologian’s Task: Essays in Honour of Graeme Garrett.
+Reverend Doctor Garrett served as Principal of Burgmann College from 1986 to 1989.
+He subsequently became a Senior Research Fellow at St Mark's National Theological Centre and a Professorial Fellow at the School of Theology, Charles Sturt University, where he taught theology for nearly two decades before retiring in 2005.
+He also served as editor of St Mark's Review from 1992 to 1999 and authored several books, including God Matters: Conversation in Theology (1999).
+In 2009, his peers honoured him with the publication of Embracing Grace, the Theologian's Task: Essays in Honour of Graeme Garrett.

 Principal from 1989 to 1995

-Mr Robert Northey completed an Honours Degree in History at the University of Melbourne and then taught English and History at Ballarat Grammar School from 1963 to 1965.
-Thereafter, he was Lecturer in Humanities at the Ballarat College of Advanced Education (BCAE) from 1969 until 1975 and completed an MA at the University of Melbourne.
-Before coming to Burgmann, he was Head of the Senior College at Ballarat and Clarendon College from 1976 until 1987 and was Acting Principal in 1988.
-After his tenure at Burgmann, Mr Northey was appointed General Manager of the Faculty of Music at the University of Melbourne - a position he held for fourteen years until his retirement in 2009.
-He then became President of the Ballarat Symphony Orchestra for a further six years.
+Mr Northey completed an Honours Degree in History at the University of Melbourne before teaching English and History at Ballarat Grammar School from 1963 to 1965.
+He went on to lecture in Humanities at Ballarat College of Advanced Education from 1969 to 1975, completing an MA at Melbourne during that time.
+He then served as Head of the Senior College at Ballarat and Clarendon College from 1976 to 1987, and as Acting Principal in 1988, before joining Burgmann.
+Following his tenure as Principal, he was appointed General Manager of the Faculty of Music at the University of Melbourne, a position he held for 14 years until his retirement in 2009, after which he served as President of the Ballarat Symphony Orchestra for a further six years.

 Reverend Doctor Lewis Rushbrook